SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

 | $$ R_p / R_* $$ | $$ 0.1088 \pm 0.0027 $$ | $$ \errorvalue{0.10369}{0.00496}{0.00444}  $$ |
 | $$ P $$ | $$ 4.7423729 \pm 0.0000049 $$ | $$ \errorvalue{4.7423836070}{0.0000139110}{0.0000114410} $$ |
 <div class="caption">
     Table {{ tab_hats46b }}.
-Comparison between literature parameters and Juliet parameters from *TESS* for HATS-46b.
-Many of the values satisfy the `Good enough' criterion despite not having the complementary radial velocity measurements used in the detection paper to refine the parameters.
+Comparison between literature parameters and Juliet parameters from <em>TESS</em> for HATS-46b.
+Many of the values satisfy the "Good enough" criterion despite not having the complementary radial velocity measurements used in the detection paper to refine the parameters.
 </div>